UniMath/agda-unimath/src/metric-spaces/images-short-maps-metric-spaces.lagda.md

 ## Properties

-### The unit map of the image of a short function is short
+### The unit map of the image of a short map is short

 ```agda
 module _